 How to write an application for admission to a school

 Wondering how to write an application for admission to a school that stands out?
 Crafting a compelling letter is key to showcasing your strengths and convincing the admissions panel you are the right fit.
-Here is what you need to include for a winning application.
+Read on for more on how to craft a winning application.

 Source: UGC